Jamil Jivani: Early life and education

-Jivani was born in Toronto, Ontario and raised in the Greater Toronto Area.
-After attending Newman Creek Sr. Public School, Jivani attended Humber College and York University.
-In 2013 he earned his Juris Doctor from Yale Law School.
+In 2013, he earned his Juris Doctor from Yale Law School.
 Before attending law school, Jivani worked as a dishwasher and line cook in local Toronto area restaurants.
 While a student at Yale, Jivani was Program Director of the Yale Chapter of the Marshall-Brennan Constitutional Literacy Project and President of the Yale Black Law Students Association.
 He was also part of the Innovations in Policing Clinic, in which he authored a case study of police-community relations in Milwaukee, Wisconsin.

-He contributed to the 2012 anthology, Jamaica in the Canadian Experience: A Multiculturalizing Presence, and has written about youth and equality issues for Huffington Post.
-At Yale, he was a classmate of J. D. Vance, author of Hillbilly Elegy.
+At Yale, he was the best friend and a classmate of former Republican United States Senator from Ohio and Vice President of the United States, JD Vance.
+Jivani also interned at the office of Cory Booker, the then-mayor of Newark, and current Democratic Senior United States Senator from New Jersey.
+Jivani later revealed in 2020 that for a few years after law school, he was a card-carrying member of the Liberal Party of Canada.

 Career

+Legal career

+Following his graduation from Yale, he practiced corporate law at Torys LLP.
+Jivani held research and teaching appointments at Osgoode Hall Law School.

+Activism

-In 2013 Jivani founded the Policing Literacy Initiative (PLI), a youth-driven public education and advocacy group focused on community safety issues.
+In 2013, Jivani founded the Policing Literacy Initiative (PLI), a youth-driven public education and advocacy group focused on community safety issues.
 Jivani stated to CBC Metro Morning that the purpose of PLI is to spotlight progressive voices among police and community groups and work with them to find common solutions.
 Jivani wrote an editorial for the National Post in February 2014 about his experience with Toronto Police and the Office of the Independent Police Review Director and the use of mediated conversations for citizen complaints.
-In March 2014 Jivani advocated for Toronto Police Services Board policy changes to police-community contacts and "carding."
-In April 2014 Jivani co-produced with Dan Epstein a documentary about police-community relations titled "Crisis of Distrust: Police and Community in Toronto."
+In April 2014, Jivani co-produced with Dan Epstein a documentary about police-community relations titled "Crisis of Distrust: Police and Community in Toronto."

-Jivani was a 2013-14 Greater Toronto CivicAction Alliance DiverseCity Fellow.
-As a Fellow he co-founded Teachers Beyond the Classroom, which seeks to "help thousands of unemployed teachers transfer their skills to non-school employment opportunities across the Greater Toronto Area."
-He currently serves on the Board of Directors of the Children's Aid Society of Toronto.
+Jivani was a 2013–14 Greater Toronto CivicAction Alliance DiverseCity Fellow.
+As a Fellow, he co-founded Teachers Beyond the Classroom, which seeks to "help thousands of unemployed teachers transfer their skills to non-school employment opportunities across the Greater Toronto Area."
+He served on the Board of Directors of the Children's Aid Society of Toronto until 2017.
 On February 13, 2014, Jivani was named Yale Alumni Magazine's Newsmaker of the Week.

-In 2019, Jivani published Why Young Men: The Dangerous Allure of Violent Movements and What We Can Do About It.

-On December 11, 2019, the Government of Ontario appointed Jivani as the province's first Advocate for Community Opportunities.
-In this role, and as a Special Advisor to the Premier, Mr. Jivani will open lines of communications between communities and the government to empower community members and enable them to increase their participation in government decision-making.
+Between 2016 until it closed in 2018, Jivani helped run the charity organization Our Ohio Renewal, founded by JD Vance, a friend from Yale; Jivani later stated the group's work was derailed because of his cancer diagnosis.

+Think Tank Fellow

+In 2020, he was appointed senior fellow for Diversity and Empowerment at the Macdonald-Laurier Institute, a conservative, libertarian think tank affiliated with the US Atlas Network.
+His association with the Institute ended in 2023.
+He later became president of the Canada Strong and Free Network, but stepped down to announce his candidacy for the Conservative nomination in Durham.